Keyword research tools Magnifying glass focuses on a dictionary page.

 Why It Beats Google:

-Shows paid difficulty and CPC estimates, helping prioritize client-attracting terms like “freelance branding packages.”
+Shows paid difficulty and CPC estimates, helping prioritise client-attracting terms like “freelance branding packages.”

 Tool #3: KWFinder by Mangools – Long-Tail Hunter with Maps